How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 • Work with a U.S.-based attorney to ensure that your U.S.-based business is secure and legally operating.

-It can be tricky to navigate starting and running a business while living abroad, but with the right guidance and vigilance, you can make it work.
+Starting and running a business while living abroad can be tricky, but with the right guidance and vigilance, you can make it work.

 What to Do After Starting Your Business